Find out what we can do to help you.

 Will writing is not regulated by the Financial Conduct Authority.

-Will Writing is not part of the Intrinsic offering and is offered in our own right.
-Intrinsic Financial Services accept no responsibility for this aspect of our business.
+Will Writing is not part of the Quilter offering and is offered in our own right.
+Quilter Financial Services Limited accept no responsibility for this aspect of our business.

 Another means by which IHT can be minimised is the setting up of specialised trusts.
 These are legal documents that should always be drawn up by experts, usually barristers.
 Always consult a member of the Society of Trust and Estate Practitioners.